-For the first time, there's a new gold color option that joins the silver and space gray finishes, and water resistance has been improved to IP68 to protect against spills and splashes.
+For the first time, there's a gold color option that joins the silver and space gray finishes of the iPhone X, and water resistance has been improved to IP68 to protect against spills and splashes.

 A faster storage controller enables up to 512GB of storage, with iPhone XS and iPhone XS Max models available in 64, 256, or 512GB capacities.
 A next-generation 8-core Neural Engine completes up to 5 trillion operations per second for major improvements to all apps and features that use AR and machine learning.

 iPhone XS and iPhone XS Max feature the same 12-megapixel dual camera system introduced in the iPhone X, but with major upgrades.
 A bigger wide-angle sensor allows for sharper pictures in low light, while Smart HDR allows for photos with more detail.